 Criminal Justice Section Awards

 The Criminal Justice Section presents four annual awards: Outstanding Psychology Student Award, Outstanding Dissertation Award, Early Career Achievement Award, and Outstanding Clinician Award.
+The nomination deadline is June 15, 2014.

 The awards are presented at the Criminal Justice Section business meeting at the APA Convention.
 They recognize psychologists and students who take an active role in furthering the field through research and clinical work.